i4o-oss/synthwave-stack/README.md

 This starts your app in development mode, rebuilding assets on file changes.

-The database seed script creates a new user with some data you can use to get started:

--   Email: `diaz@remix.run`
--   Password: `diaziscool`

 ### Relevant code:

-// TODO: Change the description of the basic app.
-It's definitely not a note-taking app.
-This is a pretty simple note-taking app, but it's a good example of how you can build a full stack app with Prisma and Remix.
-The main functionality is creating users, logging in and out, and creating and deleting notes.
+The main functionality is creating users, logging in and out.

 -   creating users, and logging in and out [./app/models/user.server.ts](./app/models/user.server.ts)
 -   user sessions, and verifying them [./app/session.server.ts](./app/session.server.ts)
--   creating, and deleting notes [./app/models/note.server.ts](./app/models/note.server.ts)

 ## Deployment